Dyalog/ride/docs/protocol.md

 [Quote-Quad(`⍞`)](http://help.dyalog.com/14.1/Content/Language/System%20Functions/Character%20Input%20Output.htm) input,
 `5` prompt.

-:red_circle: These modes need explaining with expected behaviour
+:red_circle: These modes need explaining with expected behaviour.

-:red_circle: What is inputModeState=5 "prompt"?
+:red_circle: What's inputModeState 5?

 :red_circle: Wouldn't it be better if we presented NotAtInputPrompt as an AtInputPrompt with inputModeState=0?
 And perhaps rename this to `["SetPrompt",{"type":...}]`?

-:red_circle: Currently interpreter sends `ReplyNotAtInputPrompt` instead of `NotAtInputPrompt`
+:red_circle: Currently the interpreter sends `ReplyNotAtInputPrompt` instead of `NotAtInputPrompt`.

 In addition to `AtInputPrompt`, RIDE can request information about the interpreter's ability to accept input at any time through